resendest/OPTS_Furniture_Upholstery/README.md

 Clients can log in to view their order status and download documentation.
 The system supports role-based access, milestone customization, QR code scanning for workflow updates, and automated email notifications.

-Note: This project is for the sole use of Lousso Designs at this time.
+**Disclaimer:** This project is currently optimized for use by Lousso Designs.
+Customization or deployment for other businesses may require additional configuration or development.

 ## Features